Free Auto Insurance Comparison

-Automobile accidents that involve death do happen, and if you are found to be at fault, you alone will be held financially responsible.
+Automobile accidents that involve death do happen, and when you are at fault in a car accident, you alone will be held financially responsible.

 Delaware is an at-fault state.
 This means if you are involved in an accident and it is your fault, you are ponying up the dough.

-Delaware is a state that also requires you to have Personal Injury Protection, which is known as “no-fault car insurance”.
+Delaware is a state that also requires you to have Personal Injury Protection, which is known as “no-fault auto insurance”.

 PIP pays for your medical costs no matter who caused the accident.
 Here are the minimum limits you must carry: